 You can often get a bargain by buying in bulk, especially if you’re lucky enough to have access to a wholesale meat seller.

-Take the time to make note of the price per kilo of your favourite cuts of meat and then go and compare them to a butcher shop, preferably one that is not in a main shopping centre where rents are high and prices reflect the rent.
+Take the time to make note of the price per kilo of your favourite cuts of meat and then go and compare them to a butcher shop, preferably one that is not in the main shopping centre where rents are high and prices reflect the rent.
 Or compare with an Aldi if you have one.

 When you find a great bargain, buy up big and freeze for later.
 I keep a little cash envelope where I squirrel away a couple of dollars each payday especially for bulk meat buying.
 If I find a bargain, I’ve got some cash ready to make the most of it!